-We are an emerging growth company as defined in the JOBS Act.
+We are an emerging growth company ("EGC") as defined in the JOBS Act.
 The JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 This provision allows an emerging growth company to delay the adoption of some accounting standards until those standards would otherwise apply to private companies.
 We have elected to use the extended transition period under the JOBS Act for the adoption of certain accounting standards until the earlier of the date we (i) are no longer an emerging growth company or (ii) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
 As a result, our condensed consolidated financial statements may not be comparable to companies that comply with new or revised accounting pronouncements as of public company effective dates.
+Based on the market value of its common stock held by non-affiliates as of the last business day of the second fiscal quarter ended June 30, 2022, we will cease to be an EGC on December 31, 2022.